Jaredcscott/PhysiCellFiles/Utils/Branching_Tree_Generator/README.md

-# Spiral Pattern Coordinate Generator
+# Branching Fractal Pattern Coordinate Generator
 # For Cultured Meat Simulation
 ![Tools](doubleBranch.png "")

 The folder contains:<br>
-    1) genTree.py This file contians a function gen_tree() which will produce tree like branching patterns of cells.<br>
+    1) genTree.py This file contains a function gen_tree() which will produce tree like branching patterns of cells.<br>
     2) Examples of coordinate files produced by this generator<br>
     3) Images of the generated patterns <br>